kballenegger/uber-image-search/README.md

 - The history table view seems to be 20px too tall and end up going below the keyboard.
 Couldn’t figure out why right away, moved on.
 - Animating from the home screen to the query / results screens looked a little funky.
 Disabled animations in the meantime.
+- The Google API returns a maximum of 8 items per page and 8 pages of results.